lm-sys/FastChat/docs/agent.md

     "answer": "I'm just a virtual assistant, so I don't have feelings or states of being, but I'm here and ready to help you with any questions or tasks you have!"
 }
 ```

-TODOs:

-- [ ] Complete the function in `fastchat/tools/search.py`
-- [ ] Discuss the format of "history message" in the prompt.
-Also, we should probably refine the frontend interface.
-Reference: https://github.com/reworkd/AgentGPT
-- [ ] Discuss how to scale the searching functions to all LLMs and the code structure.

-- Note: Please run `./format.sh` before merging into the main branch.